 Special right triangles formulas

 If you are looking for the formulas for special right triangles, you are in the right place.
-Have a look at this neat table below and everything should be clear!
-In this table, you'll find the formulas for the relationship between special right triangle angles, legs, hypotenuse, area and perimeter:
+Look at this neat table below; everything should be clear!
+In this table, you'll find the formulas for the relationship between special right triangle angles, legs, hypotenuse, area, and perimeter:

 Special right triangle rules